 An endoscopy can detect ulcers, inflammation, tumors, infection, bleeding and other conditions.
 Your Mercy gastroenterologist may collect tissue samples (biopsy), remove polyps and treat bleeding during the procedure.
-And your gastroenterologist may find problems that don’t show on x-rays and other tests.
+Additional problems/conditions may appear that don’t show on x-rays and other tests.

 Endoscopy is a painless outpatient procedure.
 You’ll receive a sedative through an IV in your arm or hand, which helps you feel relaxed and drowsy.
 You may not remember much about the actual test.